nocturlab/vi-v/design/README.md

 To use Vi-v, you will drag and drop box from the left right panel to the drawing area and link each boxes to create the main flow of your apps.

-Hre an example of usage :
+Here an example of usage :

 ![workflow_hello_world][workflow_hello_world]